ahmadjumaamohamad/Music-Player-Promotion/README.md

 - Borrow idea of DIVs

 ---

+# Ideas

+# What is a Browser (must know vocabulary)
+- Inside computer to drives, using a pathway
+- Into Internet using http & port-80 or https & port-443 (IP sockets)

 # HTML Credit, option with HTML5, how grading ends (should be no more than 7 items)
 - Case Study | AI Digital Drawing Wire Frame | Paper & Pencil digitalized and included in index.html